The Doll (1919) movie review: Ernst Lubitsch satire features incredibly inventive production design. Ossi Oswalda (‘the German Mary Pickford’) stars.

 The San Francisco Silent Film Festival program ‘Amazing Tales from the Archives’ discussed the discovery of the 1916 Sherlock Holmes.

-The Canadian (1926) movie review: Thomas Meighan and its rugged Alberta setting are the key reasons to check out William Beaudine’s rural drama.
+The Canadian (movie 1926) review: Silent era star Thomas Meighan and its rugged Alberta setting are the key reasons to check out William Beaudine’s rural drama.
+Also with Mona Palma.

-Blood and Sand with Rudolph Valentino and Nita Naldi Blood and Sand (1922) movie review: Dominating Rudolph Valentino.
-Blood and Sand movie review: Rudolph Valentino star vehicle Bullfighting has never…
+Blood and Sand with Rudolph Valentino and Nita Naldi Blood and Sand (movie 1922) review: Dominating Rudolph Valentino.
+Blood and Sand (movie 1922) review: Rudolph Valentino star vehicle Bullfighting has …